onza/CookieConsent/README.md

 * So far, it works for the scripts from Google Analytics, Pardot (Salesforce), and YouTube/Vimeo.
 * Cookie providers that are not required can be commented out or deleted.
 * Extendable for other cookies.
-* YouTube/Vimeo cookies can either be confirmed by the cookie banner or directly on the overlay of the videos (HTML structure has to be adjusted - see below).
+* YouTube/Vimeo can either be confirmed by the cookie banner or directly on the overlay of the videos (HTML structure has to be adjusted - see below).
 * CSS for Consent Banner and for YouTube Video overlay.
 * Cookie settings can be changed via checkboxes on the banner.
 * Cookies in the banner settings are grouped as "Essential Cookies", "Marketing/Analysis", "YouTube" but can be changed easily.
-* Already accepted cookies are not deleted, Pardot scripts will be removed from the DOM.
-Google Analytics script will not be deleted.
-Instead it will be deactivated as described in Google Analytics Opt-Out.
-Further read [Google Developers Guide](https://developers.google.com/analytics/devguides/collection/gtagjs/user-opt-out).
 * Multilanguage support by reading out the lang attribute.
 * Kicked out!
 (March 2023): To support IE 11 (not tested below IE11) include lib/js/polyfills.js before CookieConsent.js.